Maxwell (musician): 2003–2010: BLACKsummers'night

 Recording sessions for a new album took place during 2007 to 2009 at Chung King Studios, Bowery Digital, and Platinum Sound Recording Studios in New York City.
 The album was produced entirely by Maxwell and musician Hod David.
 The album was to serve as the first part of his scheduled trilogy of albums.

-During this time, and after seven years of not performing, he appeared as a surprise musical guest on the 2008 BET Awards, where he performed the song "Simply Beautiful" in a tribute to soul singer Al Green, shocking fans and the audience alike with his ability to still perform well, but also with his new look, his trademark afro and pork-chop sideburns gone, replaced with a more relaxed and subdued look.
+During this time, and after seven years of not performing, he appeared as a surprise musical guest on the 2008 BET Awards, where he performed the song "Simply Beautiful" in a tribute to soul singer Al Green.

-The album BLACKsummers'night was released on July 7, 2009 and received universal acclaim from music critics.
+The album BLACKsummers'night was released on July 7, 2009, and received universal acclaim from music critics.
 Commercially the album was a success, debuting at number one on the US Billboard 200 chart in July 2009, with first-week sales of 316,000 copies, serving as Maxwell's highest first-week sales.